 Again, these results are computed from the past years in history, and future results are not known.
 The standard obligatory investing advice is that past success does not guarantee future performance.
 There have been bad times (including today, 2022), but it always has recovered.
 Past success of long term investing in the S&P 500 seems clear enough (the 500 largest and most successful companies in the USA).

 Compounding is certainly a real big deal in investments, making many long term years be the most profitable part.
 Only a year or two is not so dramatic, but compounding is exponential with time, becoming huge over many years.
 Long term can be exceptionably good.
 The S&P 500 (gain and reinvested dividends) has averaged an annual return around 12% for the last 50 years.
 The future is not known, but it sure seems a good bet if you consider "long term").
 It is true that the S&P 500 is down now.
 Two facts though, this or worse has happened several times over the years before, and it always recovers and continues.
-And even if S&P 500 was down 23% at $3666.77 recently (June 16 2022), 40 years ago it started with only about $122, which is an increase of about 30x so far, not even counting the dividends.
+The S&P 500 was down 25% at $3585.62 on Oct 3 2022, but 40 years ago it started with only about $122, which is an increase of about 30x so far, not even counting the dividends.

 Plug in your own numbers, but if your age is 40 years or less, then you still have at least 25 years before retirement at 65 (when you will certainly be needing a source of income).
+Today is the latest time to be considering that.
 And the investment can continue earning during 30 years of retirement withdrawals too.
 The years will be your largest growth multiplier, so wake up, and get with it, now (the term Buy Low means, the market is currently very low to making buying right now be the very best and most profitable time, very wise).
 I've just shown how $10K now can grow to $1 million in 40 years, so don't foolishly waste the years.
 (25 years will need about $60K.)
 The market always recovers, but lost years cannot be recovered.

 A large number of years as an exponent can grow to become a really huge investment factor.
 Long term compounding is the largest effect of investment.
 And the reinvested dividends especially adds to that too.
 All of the earning keeps earning more again, every year.
 The S&P 500 prices moves up and down daily, but for much longer than 50 years, the S&P 500 has averaged an annualized price gain of 10%, and a dividend of 2%, so then: